It’s easier to understand our philosophy on doing church when you understand why and how CrossHope Chapel began on January 6, 2011.

 After hearing these accounts over and over, year after year, I began to be burdened by a mission to reach these individuals and others who aren’t being served by the pervasive traditional church formats.

-I learned about a North American Mission Board (Southern Baptist) pastor who was on a missionary salary and reaching unchurched people in Arizona through small group gatherings that he called “tactical churches.”
+I learned about a fellow Southern Baptist minister who was on a North American Mission Board missionary salary and reaching unchurched people in Arizona through small group gatherings that he called “tactical churches.”
 He was serving as a pastor of small group gatherings that served as the attenders only weekly primary spiritual worship experience.

 Now my background was in denominational church planting through the traditional route of a sending model that seeks launching big, growing big, and relying on staying big.
 However, after some research, prayer, and conversations I was being led to a smaller, zero budget, faith based gathering approach that would genuinely rely on the promise of Zechariah 4:6, not a budget or denominational support.

 So I set the date of January 6, 2011 as a step of faith in verifying the will of God for the Kingdom of God in Mobile, Alabama through a nontraditional fellowship launch.
 With no advertising or budget, but plenty of prayer, I began sharing with friends and on my social media the start date and mission.